a-rosenberg/cookbook/recipes/aloo-gobi.md

 ### instructions
 1. Preheat the oven to 400°F. Toss cauliflower florets and potatoes with a couple tbsp neutral oil.
 Spread on baking sheet.
 Roast until caramelized and mostly tender, 20-30 minutes, tossing halfway through.
-2. Heat a couple tbsp neutral oil in small stainless-steel skillet until shimmering.
-Add ginger and serrano chilis and cook, stirring frequently, until fragrant, about 1 minute.
+1. Heat a couple tbsp neutral oil in small stainless-steel skillet until shimmering.
+Add ginger and serrano chilis and cook, stirring frequently, until fragrant.
+About 1 minute.
 Add cumin, garam masala, coriander, turmeric, cayenne, and pinch of salt.
-Allow spices to toast in oil, being careful not to burn, for at least one minute.
+Allow spices to toast in oil, being careful not to burn, for about one minute.
 Add roasted cauliflower and potato and toss well in spices.
 Cook for an additional 2 minutes, then add tomatoes.
-Cook until thickened and fragrant, about 5 minutes.
+Cook until thickened and fragrant, about 5 minutes more.
-3. Add green peas and cook until warmed through - test some to make sure they're good.
+1. Add green peas and cook until warmed through - test some to make sure they're good.
 Adjust seasoning to taste with salt, lemon and additional garam masala or cayenne.
-4. Stir in cilantro and serve with rice, passing lemon wedges tableside.
+1. Stir in cilantro and serve with rice, passing lemon wedges tableside.

 ### notes
 Would work well with roti or naan too.
-Goes great with Cinnamon Clove Cashew Pilaf.
+Check out steamed basmati recipe.